mjkaufer/Mongit/README.md

 Mongit gives users a way to store data in the cloud without needing to purchase and setup a database.
 Just use Reddit!

-All entries are encrypted with `AES256` encryption!
+All entries are encrypted with `AES256` bit encryption!

 **Note, unless you are legitimately insane, you should not use this in large, enterprise, production environments.
 Really, in any environments.
 It's more of a proof of concept.**

 ## Installation & Running

 Install using `npm install`.
 You'll need a subreddit and a post in that subreddit.
-Substitute the subreddit name into the variable `subredditName` and the id of the post into `postId`.
+Substitute the subreddit name into the variable `subredditName` and the id of the post into the variable `postId`.
 Then, to run the console, type in `node main.js --user $redditUsername --pass $redditPassword`.
 You might want to make it so that your subreddit only allows moderators to post, so nobody can 'inject' data into your server.

 ## Usage